Inflectra/spira-documentation/docs/Developers/SpiraApps-Manager.md

     ```js
     spiraAppManager.reloadForm();

-    /* example extract of a single property from the Fields object from a Form_Retrieve
-    {
-        "__type": "DataItemField:tst.dataObjects",
-        "caption": "Name",
-        "editable": true,
-        "fieldName": "Name",
-        "fieldType": 6,
-        "hidden": false,
-        "lookupName": "",
-        "required": true,
-        "textValue": "Fix the icon used to save"
-    } */
     spiraAppManager.getDataItemField("Name", "textValue"); // returns "Fix the icon used to save"
     spiraAppManager.updateFormField("Name", "textValue", "MySpiraApp has changed the name of this tasks");